 Studio based modules: The Foundation Year offers a variety of assessment methods that aim to foster creative and critical thinking and to support students' academic development.
-Student presentations (crits), sketchbooks and portfolios are widely used assessment approaches in the discipline and also reflect professional working practices in th field.
+Student presentations (crits), sketchbooks and portfolios are widely used assessment approaches in the discipline and also reflect professional working practices in the field.
 Central to design-studio based teaching is the use of formative assessment (assessment for learning) in the form student presentations (crits).
 These involve students presenting their ongoing work to academics and visiting practitioners in a nurturing and informal environment.
 The process is designed to be as inclusive as possible to ensure all students are treated fairly, whilst also preparing them for future study and professional development.

-At the crits, students receive constructive written and verbal feedback and guidance with the aim of supporting the further progress and refinement of their work.
+At the crits, students receive constructive verbal feedback and guidance with the aim of supporting the further progress and refinement of their work.
 Each module involves two stages of formative feedback in the form of interim and final presentations.
-Summative assessment takes place at the end of each Semester and involves the submission of the Portfolio.
-The Portfolio includes a selected summary of the creative work done for the module and includes a range drawings, models and other creative work.
+Summative or final assessment takes place at the end of each module and involves the submission of three elements: a Portfolio or Final Project, the Sketchbook and the Journal.

+The Portfolio or Final Project includes a selected summary of the creative work done for the module and includes a range drawings, models and other creative work.

-In addition to the Portfolio, students keep a Sketchbook.
-This is an ongoing workbook used to record observational drawing studies, skills workshops and the development of creative ideas.
-The Sketchbook is summatively assessed after the end of each module.
+The Sketchbook is an ongoing workbook used to record observational drawing studies, skills workshops and the development of creative ideas.